 The Annual General Meeting (AGM) is the Hoist Finance Group's highest decision-making body.
 All shareholders have an opportunity at the AGM to influence the Company by exercising their voting rights.
-The companies Act and Hoist Finance's Articles of Association include rules that govern general meetings and their agenda.
+The Companies Act and Hoist Finance's Articles of Association include rules that govern general meetings and their agenda.

 Hoist Finance's financial year runs from 1 January to 31 December.
-Pursuant to the Companies Act, notice must be given no more than six weeks and no fewer than four weeks prior to the AGM.
-The AGM resolves on adoption of the year's balance sheet and income statement; appropriation of profits; election of Board members and auditors; fees to Board members and auditors; and other items of business as prescribed by the Companies Act and the Articles of Association.
-All shareholders listed in the shareholders' register on the day prior to the AGM who have provided notification of their participation in the prescribed timeframe are entitled to participate at the AGM, either in person or by proxy, and to vote in relation to their holdings.
+Pursuant to the Companies Act, notice must be given no earlier than six weeks prior to, and no later than four weeks prior to, the AGM.
+The AGM resolves on adoption of the year's balance sheet and income statement, appropriation of profits, election of Board members and auditors, fees to

+Board members and auditors and other business matters as prescribed by the Companies Act and the Articles of Association.
+All shareholders listed in the shareholders' register on the day prior to the AGM who have provided notification of their participation during the prescribed time-frame are entitled to participate in the AGM, either in person or by proxy, and to vote in relation to their holdings.